manifolded/followingMullerGuido/README.md

 Nothing new will be included in this repo that doesn't appear in the book.
 Sorry.

+## Chapter 7
+`Scikit-Learn Approach` - follow instructions on page 332 to download reviews data analyzed in this chapter.

 ## Acknowledgements
 Thanks for Müller and Guido who wrote the book from which I'm working.